 AI portrait of Sherlock Holmes

-Just for fun, I asked an AI image generator (Bing Copilot) to draw Sherlock Holmes based on Arthur Conan Doyle's description with the following characteristics:
+Just for fun, I asked a free online AI image generator to draw Sherlock Holmes based on Arthur Conan Doyle's description.

 AI Sherlock Holmes, first attempt